LosAngeles971/oddlysatisfying/README.md

 * _network.go_ -> provides _logging func_ related to the world of network devices and actions
 * _pc.go_ -> provides _logging func_ related to the world of personal computers

-If you would add a new _logging func_, you just need to chose an existing file or creating a new one, and populate it with new code.
+You may add new _logging func_ changing existing files or creating a new one.

 Last but not least, when you add a new _logging func_, you need to update the _vtp_ map into main.go: